eliakaris/blog/README.md

 After cloning the project run the following from the project root to run locally:
 - npm install
 - npm run start:client
-- npm run start:server (from a new shell)
+- npm run start:server (from a new shell and node version 8)
 - open http://localhost:3000 from the browser of your choice

 To run tests run:
-- npm run test
+- yarn test

 ## Build status